Educational Design Committee

 The Educational Design Committee serves as a standing committee of the Curriculum and Instruction Council.
 The mission of the Educational Design Committee is to facilitate consistency in the quality of curriculum management and to ensure that all courses and programs meet the intent of Title 5 regulations.

-- Report and make recommendations to the Academic Senate via Curriculum and Instruction to include:
+- Report and make recommendations to the Academic Senate via Curriculum and Instruction

 - Review of new and amended credit and non-credit course content and associated required technical information under Title 5